ValidVibe/base-/README.md

 ## 🔐 Modifiers
 Key modifiers include `onlyRole()`, `whenNotPaused()`, and `nonReentrant()`.
 Custom modifiers like `onlyWhitelisted()` add protocol-specific logic.
 All modifiers are documented and unit tested independently.

+## 📚 Libraries
+Uses OpenZeppelin Contracts v5 for security primitives.
+Math operations use `Math.sol` and `SafeCast.sol`.
+Address utilities use `Address.sol`.
+All library code is imported directly from audited npm packages.